 Who We are

 Zip is a responsible credit provider.
 It’s both a core value of ours and a legal obligation of our credit license as regulated by ASIC.
 We take this responsibility extremely seriously and pride ourselves on offering products with a strong focus on accountability and financial wellbeing.
-We have two credit products, Zip Pay and Zip Money, and our financial management product, Pocketbook.
+We have two credit products, Zip Pay and Zip Money.
 Founded in 2013, Zip was born from the belief that there should be a better and fairer alternative to the unfriendly credit card model that is typically reliant on customers’ revolving high balances and interest.
 Our one clear and straightforward purpose is to create transparent, responsible, fairly-priced consumer credit products –something we work towards tirelessly.
 Aligning with our value of helping to create financial wellness, in 2016 we acquired Pocketbook, the market-leading app-based provider of free personal financial management solutions.
 This free app gives consumers a unified view of their finances, access to market-leading budgeting tools and empowers them to make informed spending and saving decisions.